-Other honors courses may be taken from those offered by the University Honors Division or by individual departments, such as the honors sections of Economics S103 or S104.
-In addition to formal SPEA honors courses, a qualified student may make arrangements with individual instructors for additional readings and papers in courses in which the student intends to enroll.
-That additional work, certified by the instructor to the Honors Adviser on each campus, will permit the course to be counted as an "honors course."
+Other honors courses may be taken from among those offered by the University Honors Division or by individual departments, such as the honors sections of Economics E103 or E104.
+For SPEA honors courses, the student must make arrangements with individual instructors for additional readings and papers in courses in which the student intends to enroll.
+That additional work, certified by the instructor to the Honors Adviser on each campus, will permit the course to be counted as an "honors course" for that student.

-If an Honors student's cumulative G.P.A. drops below 3.4 at any time, the student will be placed on "Honors Probation" and subject to being dropped from the Honors Program.
-The student will continue in a probationary status until such time as the cumulative G.P.A. returns to 3.4 or above.
-Should a student already on probation fail to achieve a semester G.P.A. of 3.4, he/she will be automatically dismissed from the Honors Program.
+If an Honors student's cumulative GPA drops below 3.4 at any time, the student will be placed on "Honors Probation" and subject to being dropped from the Honors Program.
+The student will continue in a probationary status until such time as his/her cumulative GPA returns to 3.4 or above.
+Should a student already on probation fail to achieve a semester GPA of 3.4, he/she will be automatically dismissed from the Honors Program.